Drem railway station: History

 In the days of steam locomotives, many of the North Berwick branch trains terminated at Drem and passengers had to change onto main line stopping services to continue their journeys.
 In 1958, diesel multiple units were introduced on the North Berwick services and most branch trains then ran right through to Edinburgh Waverley or Corstorphine.
 Some main line stopping services continued to be steam hauled until 4 May 1964, when they were largely discontinued (Inveresk, East Fortune and East Linton stations closing on that date).
 Thereafter, all North Berwick trains ran through to Edinburgh or beyond.
 A few peak-hour stopping trains from Edinburgh to Dunbar continued to operate until around 1990.

 The Beeching Axe almost claimed Drem in 1968 when British Rail applied to close the branch, along with North Berwick, Drem, Longniddry and Prestonpans stations.
 This request was refused by the Minister of Transport on 19 September 1969, but from 4 January 1970 the local trains were reduced to a skeleton service.
 During the 1970s Eastern Scottish ran a feeder bus between East Linton and Drem for commuters, but this was not to last.

 Local goods services also declined, starting with Ballencrieff Siding (closing on 1 June 1959), followed by Dirleton Siding (1 June 1964) and North Berwick goods yard (1 January 1968).
 Drem goods yard then served as a central goods facility for much of East Lothian, lasting until 6 August 1979.

 Drem signal box closed on 21 November 1977, when new signalling controlled from Edinburgh was commissioned.
 The track was remodelled such that the old Down Refuge siding became a refuge loop, whilst the junction of the North Berwick branch was moved further east, with the original branch track becoming an Up Refuge loop (replacing the old Up Refuge siding west of the station).
 One siding in the old goods yard was retained for use by engineering trains and the rest of the yard was redeveloped as the station car park.

 Electrification

 Passenger services gradually recovered from their nadir in the 1970s, and by the late 1980s an hourly service to North Berwick had been restored.
 With the introduction of 'pay trains' on 27 May 1985, the station became unstaffed, and BR quickly moved to demolish the buildings.
 Contractors demolished the waiting room on the Down (Edinburgh) platform, but as the station was a Listed building the work was stopped and BR were required to construct a replica – the current waiting room is built to the original NBR design.
 The East Coast Main Line was electrified in 1990, and regular electric services on the branch began on 8 July 1991 under British Rail.

 There is a local campaign to reopen East Linton station and to resume main line stopping services between Edinburgh and Dunbar, which would also serve Drem.
+This campaign was successful, with East Linton opening to traffic in December 2023.
+However, since opening, services have yet to call at both East Linton and Drem.